Roxxers/roxbot/docs/commands.md

 Deepfrys the given image

+Command structure:

-Command structure: `;deepfry image`
+`;deepfry image`

+Aliases:

-Aliases: `df`
+`df`

-**Args**
+Args:

-image: Optional
+- image: Optional

     1. If no image is provided, image will be your avatar
     2. Mention a user, their avatar will be the image
     3. Provide a URL, that will be the image
     4. Provide an image via upload, that image will be deepfried

 ### ;pride

 `;pride` is a command group for multiple pride flag filters.
 Avalible pride filters are: LGBT, Bisexual, Asexual, Pansexual, Transgender, Non Binary, Agender, Gender Queer, Gender Fluid.

-**Command structure**
+Command structure:

 `;pride subcommand image`

-**Args**
+Args:

-subcommand: One of the following: `lgbt, bisexual, asexual, pansexual, transgender, nonbinary, agender, genderqueer, genderfuild.`
+- subcommand: One of the following: `lgbt, bisexual, asexual, pansexual, transgender, nonbinary, agender, genderqueer, genderfuild.`

-image: Optional
+- image: Optional

     1. If no image is provided, image will be your avatar
     2. Mention a user, their avatar will be the image
     3. Provide a URL, that will be the image
     4. Provide an image via upload, that image will be deepfried

 !!! note
     If you want there to be more pride flag filters or feel there are some missing, don't be afraid to [submit an issue to the Github repo!](https://github.com/Roxxers/roxbot/issues/new)

-Subcommands

 #### ;pride agender

 #### ;pride asexual

-**Aliases**
+Aliases:

 `ace`

 #### ;pride bisexual

-**Aliases**
+Aliases:

 `bi`

 #### ;pride genderfluid

-**Aliases**
+Aliases:

 `gf`

 #### ;pride genderqueer

-**Aliases**
+Aliases:

 `gq`